laura-king/dnd-campaign-tracker/README.md

 ## Start
--initialize the database by running the init-db.py file -Run the application by running app.py
+- initialize the database by running the init-db.py file
+- Run the application by running app.py

 ## Assumptions
--There is a database created in mysql for the data -There is a mysql user with privileges to edit the database with their credentials in the app.cfg file
+- There is a database created in mysql for the data
+- There is a mysql user with privileges to edit the database with their credentials in the app.cfg file

 ## Dependencies
--mysql
--flask
--python3
+- MySQL
+- Flask
+- Python3

 ## Commands
 - brew install python3